An eye for lies and a tooth for truth

-Cyclops USA is an aperiodical -- publication dates are determined on the same basis as our office cleaning: we do it whenever enough dirt accumulates.
-This web site is under construction and, over time, will include both new articles and additional older ones.
+Cyclops is aperiodical: publication dates are determined on the same basis as our office cleaning: we do it whenever enough dirt accumulates.
 Early articles were originally published in printed form, facilitated by the editor’s invention of the spelling checker in 1961, an advanced document compiler called PUB in 1971 and by his1981 introduction of desktop publishing systems using laser printers while serving as founding President of IMAGEN Corporation.

 Maciek Romanowicz, Lance Armstrong: A Greedy Doper or an Innocent Victim?
 2012 December.
 Those who have admired Lance Armstrong for his accomplishments in overcoming medical adversity to achieve international fame as a cyclist are dismayed by recent revelations.